jgswift/observr/README.md

 ```
 ### Emitter

-Emitters encapsulate a single event and may be used in conjunction with one or many Subject implementations.
-Subject notifications are processed by Emitter ```__invoke```.
+Emitter is a Subject where events are exposed into individual objects

 #### Basic Emitter